8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 Solution 7: Check for System Update

-• Click on the Apple logo on the top menu bar > System Settings > General > Software Update.
+1. Click on the Apple logo on the top menu bar and Select System Settings.

 Don’t miss out on leaving your reply in the comment after getting perfect on Bluetooth not Available on Mac devices.